How To Save Highlights On Overwatch

 Starting to nail the game feels awesome, but what’s the use if you can’t see your top moments?
 See how to save highlights on Overwatch and enjoy your triumphs.

-Overwatch is part of the Blizzard Universe and having in account their marvelous previous works, such as World of Warcraft, Diablo, and Heroes, we can conclude that you’re having fun for 101% while playing.
+Overwatch is part of the Blizzard Universe and having into account their marvelous previous works, such as World of Warcraft, Diablo, and Heroes, we can conclude that you’re having fun for 101% while playing.
 But when it comes to saving some rad moments of gameplay a lot of questions pop up.
 Like How to record Overwatch highlights, or How to save Overwatch highlights, or even How to find the location of Overwatch highlights.
 Fear not my friends!
 In this article, you’ll find the answers to your questions and even more!
-Be patient enough and at the end of the article you’ll find 5 Tips from Blizzard to Improve your Overwatch!
+Be patient enough and at the end of the article, you’ll find 5 Tips from Blizzard to Improve your Overwatch!

 Highlights in Overwatch

 From the moment the game was launched in 2016 almost every player asked for a way to save highlights in Overwatch.
 No wonder!
 It’s a multiplayer game.
 You always want to share your best moments with the homies.